shsobieski/Build-a-Better-Blockbuster/README.md

-# Module 1 Project
+# Build a Better Blockbuster

-Goal: Analyze film data to present a concise representation of the movie industry, analyze the success of movies based on various factors, and provide insights and reccomendations for the development of film projects.
+Goal: Analyze film related data to present a concise representation of the movie industry, assess the success of movies based on various factors, and provide insights and recomendations for the development of film projects.

 Methodology: